urbit/urbit.org/content/grants/app-engram.md

 - Be able to edit in readme mode
 - Be able to edit in preview mode
 - Have a hoverable style block appear when editing
+- Add collaborators to the document with an edit permission or view permission.

 As a document viewer, I would like to see